 Foo Man Choo

 A Foo Manchu doesn’t increase quarterback pass accuracy, but it does look like it means business.
 Traditionally this Foo Manchu look was that of an evil criminal genius, who just so happened to be Asian, in British Author Sax Rohmer’s series of novels that picked up popularity and notoriety for the signature facial hair.
-Over time, this look has become synonymous with criminals and bad asses.
+Over time, this look has become synonymous with criminals and badasses.
 Adhering to traditional practices, this look is often mistaken for a standard handlebar mustache.
 However, the Foo Manchu is an extended off-the-face, downward groomed mustache.
 As with the goatee, strong jawlines really work best with this look.

-Here’s one thing I’ve noticed about Soul Patches: If someone has a one and pulls it off, they tend to stick it out for a while.
+Here’s one thing I’ve noticed about Soul Patches: If someone has a one and pulls it off, they tend to stick with it for a while.
 It’s almost like saying, “I want facial hair, but want my face to be seen too.”
-It’s a pretty standard look for plenty of Hollywood celebs, but really requires the right attitude.
+It’s a pretty standard look for plenty of Hollywood celebs but really requires the right attitude.
 You’ve got to have a little bit of soul to rock the Soul Patch.